 What are the best places to stay in Washington, DC?

-When you consider where to stay in Washington, DC, the first thing you should know is there are abundant Washington, DC hotels for families.
-When I’m considering where to stay in DC, I keep these factors in mind:
+When you consider the best places to stay in Washington, DC, the first thing you should know is there are abundant Washington, DC hotels for families.

 1. Book one of the dozens of Washington, DC hotels near metro stations.

 The best places to stay in Washington, D.C. are located near metro stations, helping you save both time and money!
 Parking in DC is expensive, and traffic congestion makes it hard to drive in the city.
-Select a hotel near the metro to use their convenient public transportation during vacation to save.
+Select Washington, DC hotels near the metro to make getting around the city easy (and affordable).

-Hotels near Washington, D.C. tend to be less expensive.
-If you drive to DC, you’ll save on car parking alone.
-Most hotels in DC charge upwards of $40/night for your car.
+For example, if you drive to Washington, DC, hotels in the city usually charge upwards of $40/night for your car.
 That’s not valet parking!
-In Arlington, most hotels provide FREE self-parking.
+In nearby Arlington, most hotels provide FREE self-parking.
 Hotel rack rates tend to be cheaper, too!
 See? hotels outside of Washington, DC are worth a look!